allhailthetail/giphy-api/README.md

 and handling the received JSON data.
 The goal of this site was to query Giphy and display some GIF images.

+## GitHub Pages:
+This site can be interacted with by visiting its [GitHub Pages URL](https://allhailthetail.github.io/giphy-api/)

 # ToDo:
 [x] Copy the starter repository
 [x] Create an API key with Giphy and finding the endpoint URLs